Canon 1D C vs Nikon D3400

-The Canon EOS-1D C and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in April 2012 and August 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon EOS-1D C and the Nikon D3400 are two digital cameras that were announced, respectively, in April 2012 and August 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C (D3400) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

-The physical size and weight of the Canon 1D C and the Nikon D3400 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1D C and the Nikon D3400 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DC – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is considerably smaller (53 percent) than the Canon 1D C. Moreover, the D3400 is substantially lighter (71 percent) than the 1DC.
 It is worth mentioning in this context that the 1DC is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DC) and the Nikon Lens Catalog (D3400).